The History and Potential of Cannabis as an Asthma Treatment

 Around the mid-19th century, pharmacists began marketing mixed herbs to be ignited and inhaled by asthma sufferers to open their bronchial passageways.
 They found relief from inhaling the smoke by way of fumigation, pipes, cigarettes, cigars and powdered ozone papers.
 By the 1870’s asthma cigarettes had become a popular form of relief.
 Ingredients in the blends varied, but they included such plants as jimson weed, belladonna, henbane and sometimes lobelia (Indian tobacco) or even cannabis.

+Many baby boomers today have childhood memories of a stinky weed their elders lit up to alleviate their asthma attacks and report that after their guardians had a dose, they often became euphoric!.
 Debbie, who posted on The Smithsonian, National Museum of American History website, was oblivious that the stinky stuff she smelled growing up was likely cannabis!
 This led to an awkward experience, of which she wrote, “…having been a frequent ‘user’ of Asthmador as an asthmatic child in the 1950’s, (d)uring my first week as a freshman, I was walking down the hall of my dormitory with a friend when a certain odor wafted from behind…I commented, ‘Hmmm…Asthmador!’
 My friend looked puzzled and responded, ‘That’s pot your smelling,” which left Debbie with the firm belief that, “(i)f marijuana and Asthmador are not the same, they are certainly close cousins.”

 The main difference between the nightshade herbs, which were used in these formulations, and cannabis are the plant compounds.
 Belladonna and jimson weed both contain atropine, an alkaloid also identified in other toxic plants and associated drugs including caffeine, nicotine, and cocaine.